Broughton Hall, Merseyside

-Broughton Hall is a Gothic house at Yew Tree Lane West Derby, Liverpool, England, built in 1860 for Gustav Christian Schwabe, a Liverpool merchant originating from Hamburg.
+Broughton Hall is a Gothic Revival house at Yew Tree Lane in West Derby, Liverpool, England.
+It was built in 1860 for Gustav Christian Schwabe, a Liverpool merchant originating from Hamburg, Germany.
 The conservatory added between 1870 and 1880 is of special interest.
+The hall was Grade II* listed in 1975.

 The house was used as a preparatory school run by Roman Catholic nuns, but now Broughton Hall High School is an all-girls Roman Catholic comprehensive school with boys in the sixth form.